 Policies in the Regional Official Plan related to natural hazards are being reviewed and updated.

-Email Regional Planning and Growth Management to join our notification list, stay up to date on the latest updates, upcoming meetings, and submit comments.
+Email Planning and Development Services to join our notification list, and stay up to date on the new RPOP.

 Wildland fires are fires that burn in treed or forested areas.

 Wildland fires can help natural ecosystems renew and stay healthy, but wildland fires near developed communities can cause property damage.
 They can also affect our health and safety.

 The wildland fire discussion paper provides information on the Province's policy for wildland fire hazards.

 The new Region of Peel Official Plan policies:

 - require that new developments be appropriately designed or built far away from areas at risk of wildland fires; and,

 - introduce policies and mapping to ensure wildland fire mitigation measures are in place.

 For more information, email Regional Planning or call (905) 791-7800 ext.
 4350.

 - Health and the built environment